dzmemoryandcontextlab/FMOA/README.md

 # FMOA

-This repository contains the code used to analyze the data published in: ****.
+This repository contains the code used to analyze the FMOA project and the data published in: ****.

 ## Data

-The raw data used for all analyses reported in the manuscript can be downloded from: ****.
+The raw data used for all analyses reported in the manuscript can be downloded from: https://osf.io/vwyac/?view_only=43cd9366a21d49448c3771a745c6e284
+***THIS IS SET TO PRIVATE ATM***

 ## Code